Princess Sumaya bint Hassan: Public life

-Sumaya serves as Deputy Chair of the Board of Trustees of the Amman Baccalaureate School, which she joined in 2005, a member of the Board of Directors of the Hashemite Society for Education, and a member of the board at the Rwanda Atomic Energy Board(RAEB).
-In 2009, Sumaya became a member of the Jordan Council of Higher Education.
-She is on the advisory board of the Global Young Academy.
+In 2009, Princess Sumaya became a member of the Jordan Council of Higher Education.
+She is also a member on the advisory board of the Global Young Academy.

+Furthermore, Princess Sumaya is the Honorary President of the Jordan Handball Federation.

 Private life

-Sumaya married Nasser Judeh in August 1992, Jordan's former Deputy Prime Minister and Minister for Foreign Affairs.
-They have four children: Tariq Judeh (born 1994) - twin brother of Zein, Zein el Sharaf Judeh (born 1994), Ali Judeh (born 1996), Sukayna Judeh (born 1998).
+Princess Sumaya was married to Nasser Judeh in August 1992, Jordan's former Deputy Prime Minister and Minister for Foreign Affairs.
+They have four children: a son, Tariq Judeh (born 1994) - twin brother of daughter, Zein el Sharaf Judeh (born 1994), a son, Ali Judeh (born 1996), and a daughter Sukayna Judeh (born 1998).
 The couple divorced in 2007.